Last updated on September 15th, 2023 at 02:32 pm

 Myth versus reality: Your cat isn’t trying to steal your baby’s breath!

-There are many myths that we’ve heard about cats and babies, and most are untrue, just old wives’ tales, because the cat was and still is considered evil in many cultures.
+There are many myths that we’ve heard about cats and babies, and most are untrue, just old wives’ tales, because the cat was and is still considered evil in many cultures.

 For instance, the myth about a cat stealing a baby’s breath because of the milk smell is untrue.
 Cats do like to seek warmth and comfort, so cuddling next to a baby is not unusual, but stealing their breath is.